konnected-io/konnected-security/README.md

    1. konnected-filesystem-0x100000-2-2-99.img
    1. konnected-firmware-2-2-99.bin
    1. konnected-esp8266-2-2-99.bin

+The `konnected-firmware-*` contains the firmware partition and should be flashed at location `0x0`.
+The `konnected-filesystem-*` image contains the Konnected application and should be flashed at the memory location in the filename.
+For convenience, the `konnected-esp8266-*` image is an all-in-one image to be flashed at memory location `0x0` containing the two images above.

 *Note: Each time you build it will remove any prior build outputs corresponding to the same version.*
 *Note: Versions in this project should always be formatted `<major>-<minor>-<patch>`.*

 ### Flashing a Build
-Flashing a build is simple with the [Konnected Flashing Tool](https://help.konnected.io/support/solutions/articles/32000023470-flashing-new-konnected-firmware-software).
+Flashing a build is simple with the [NodeMCU PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher/releases).
+Simply flash the `konnected-esp8266-*.bin` file to your device.
+Typically use baud rate 115200 and flash mode `dio`.

-Mac and Linux users can also easily flash from the command line using [scripts/flash](scripts/flash).
+Mac and Linux users can also easily flash from the command line using `esptool`

  1. You must have Python installed with `pip` or `pip3`.
-    * **Mac users**: I recommend using [Homebrew](https://brew.sh/) and `brew install python`
+    * **Mac users**: Recommend using [Homebrew](https://brew.sh/) and `brew install python`

  1. Open up a terminal and install `esptool` packages:

         pip3 install esptool

- 1. Run the script in `scripts/flash` to flash the firmware and software to the device.
-You must pass in version and serial port args.
-The flash script will always attempt to flash a matching version in `firmware/builds` before falling back to `firmware/releases`

-         ./scripts/flash 2-2-99 /dev/ttyS3

- *Note: You may also need to make the script executable by running `chmod 755 scripts/flash`.*

-### Donations

-We work hard on this project because we're passionate about making home automation accessible to everybody.
-Millions of homes in North America and worldwide are already wired with sensors and have the potential to become smart homes.
-We want to make this a reality.

-If you've used Konnected Security and it's improved your life and your home security, please consider [donating](http://docs.konnected.io/donate) to help us achieve that goal.

-Thank you for your support,

-Nate Clark
-**@heythisisnate**
+ 1. Flash the downloaded image using `esptool`:

+         esptool.py --port=/dev/cu.SLAB_USBtoUART write_flash --flash_mode dio --flash_size detect 0x0 konnected-esp8266-3-0-0.bin

+ *Note: The USB port may vary depending on your computer platform and board.*

 ### [For more information, click here for Konnected Documentation, Help and Community support](http://help.konnected.io)